jacquesuys/mvp/_PRESS-RELEASE.md

   A family tree for your pets.

 ## Summary ##
-  Import and generate your pet's family tree.
+  Import and create loving tributes your pet's family tree.
+  Will allow breeders to establish their prized possession's lineage.

 ## Problem ##
-  Use a service made for documenting your pet's family tree.
+  Purposely built for documenting your pet's family tree.
-  Create a family tree without paying subscription fees.
+  Expensive subscription fees with most services.

 ## Solution ##
   Will take data and convert it into a family tree, using a tree data structure.
   Allow for lookup on pet family members, by customizing searching DFS (depth first search) or BFS (breadth first search).
   Return a file containing the generated family tree.
   Visualize the family tree.
-  Enable sharing on platforms.
+  Enable sharing on platform(s).
   Securely store the results in a DB.

 ## Quote from You ##